-As part of the ongoing operational readiness during 2024, BMR expects to complete underground infill and extensional drilling at San Andreas and Cinabrio.
+As part of the ongoing operational readiness, in March, BMR commenced underground extensional and infill drilling San Andreas and Cinabrio.
 The drilling program is designed to further define areas that could be included in mine sequencing and for grade control purposes.
 The Company looks forward to reporting the results of this drilling during the course of the year.